Egyras/Panasonic_GUI/README.md

-# Panasonic GUI to control Panasonic Aquarea air-water pump
+# Panasonic GUI to control Panasonic Aquarea air-water pump ( not tested with latest Heishamon, it was just mock up for phyton learning)

 Its add-on for current project https://github.com/Egyras/HeishaMon and for people without any home automation system.
 All values retrieve and heat pump control are done via json functionality in HeishaMon.
 Application read all data in default 6 second interval and shows in GUI.
 HeishaMon IP address must be entered in "Settings" page and saved, after re-launch values will apear in GUI.
 Minimal heat pump control available and will be extended in near future.
 Main.exe is executable file, no viruses, no malware in it.